bradgwest/paap/write/paper.md

 clustering layer.
 With a larger GPU than the previous authors used, we increased batch size from $256$ to $512$.
 The model took on the order of 1-2 hours to cluster after pretraining the convolutional autoencoder.
-Clustering terminated when the proportion of samples which changed clusters between two update intervals was less than $0.001$.
+Clustering terminated when the proportion of samples which changed clusters between two consecutive update intervals was less than $0.001$.

 <!-- # Prediction Evaluation -->
 <!-- How did we evaluate the model's performance -->